Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Introduction

 \section{Introduction}

-{N}{owadays}, the issue of group target tracking (GTT) has attracted increasing interest due to its wide applications over civil and military fields, such as drone swarms~\citep{Guerlin20swarm}, vehicle formations~\citep{Wang2018probabi}, and group of robots~\citep{Senanayake2016sear}, etc. In these applications, multiple targets such as drones or vehicles, are usually closely spaced and evolve in a coordinated manner with the same or similar dynamics models, forming one or many groups.
-Moreover, these groups can split, merge, die and rebuild ~\citep{zhang2023groupi}, performing complex dynamics of group structure and frequency interaction with the targets within or without groups.
-Thus, the GTT issue not only suffers from the difficulties encountered by the issue of multi-target tracking (MTT) including unknown number of targets, missed detections, clutters, and measurement origin uncertainty, but also encounters the indeterminacy of group structure cuased by group formation, death, merging or splitting~\citep{zhang2022Seamless}.
+{N}{owadays}, the issue of group object tracking (GOT) has attracted increasing interest due to its wide applications over civil and military fields, such as drone swarms~\cite{Guerlin20swarm,Longliu}, vehicle formations~\citep{Riuiping,Wang2018probabi,8805104}, and group of robots~\citep{Jointt2021,Senanayake2016sear,BoxParticle}, etc. In these applications, multiple objects such as drones or vehicles, are usually closely spaced and evolve in a coordinated manner with the same or similar dynamics models, forming one or many groups.
+Moreover, as shown in Fig.~1, these groups can split, merge, die and rebuild~\citep{zhang2023groupi}, performing complex dynamics of group structure and frequency interaction with the group objects within or without groups.
+Thus, the GOT issue not only suffers from the difficulties encountered by the issue of multi-object tracking (MOT) including unknown number of objects, missed detections, clutters, and measurement origin uncertainty, but also encounters the indeterminacy of group structure caused by group formation, death, merging or splitting~\citep{zhang2022Seamless,7012075,Xianpengq1}.

-Generally speaking, most of the current GTT methods can be devided into two categories: Extended target tracking (ETT) based methods and resolvable group target tracking (RGTT) based methods.
-The first takes each group as an extended target, and pays more attention to the estimation of each group's center and shape, while the other focuses on the estimation of both the states of multiple targets and group structures~\citep{Mihaylova2014Monte,zhang2023groupi}.
+Generally speaking, most of the current GOT methods can be divided into three categories: unresolvable GOT based methods, resolvable GOT (RGOT) based methods, and partially resolvable GOT based methods.
+The first takes each group as an extended object, and pays more attention to the estimation of each group's center and shape, while the second focuses on the estimation of both the states of multiple objects and group structures~\citep{Mihaylova2014Monte,zhang2023groupi}.
+In the scenario targeted by the third category, resolvable and unresolvable group objects coexist~\cite{Longliu}.
+This scenario aligns better with real-world applications.
+However, it is also more difficult and challenging to deal with this scenario because it usually requires simultaneous tracking of both resolvable and unresolvable group objects.
+Unfortunately, there is relatively little research on the third category.

-Aimming at the estimation of the time-varying number of targets and groups, multiple targets, as well as group structure, in this paper, the RGTT methods are considered.
-Depending on whether random finite set (RFS) theory is used or not, the main RGTT methods can be devided into two kinds, data association (DP) based methods and RFS-based methods.
+Aiming at the estimation of the time-varying number of objects and groups, multiple objects, as well as group structure, in this paper, the RGOT methods are considered.
+Depending on whether random finite set (RFS) theory is used or not, the main RGOT based methods can be divided into two kinds, data association (DP) based methods and RFS-based methods.